Find peace

 It is possible to feel calm and secure as a new mom.
 It is possible to regain your sense of self and eliminate distressing or intrusive thoughts.

-Understand the biological and identity changes contributing to anxiety
+Understanding the physiologic + identity shifts contributing to anxiety

 Therapy is tailored to your unique experience, whether your anxiety began during pregnancy or after delivery.